AJFaraday/Thud/docs/challenge.md

 # Play Thud

-Thud is a game described by Terry Pratchett in his novel, Thud!.
+*Thud* is a game described by Terry Pratchett in his novel, *Thud!*

 The game simulates a battle between the Dwarfs (in blue) and the Trolls (in green) on an octagonal board with the Thudstone (an impassable space) in the centre of the board.

-I have created an environment to play the game and develop game playing code at: https://ajfaraday.github.io/Thud/dist/index.html
+I have created an environment to play the game and create your automated player at: https://ajfaraday.github.io/Thud/dist/index.html

 The challenge is to write the most successful dwarf or troll player of this game (these will be two separate challenges).

 # Rules

-Starting with the Dwarfs, players take it in turns to move.
+Starting with the dwarf player, players take it in turns to move.

 ## Dwarf Movement

-On the Dwarf player's turn, they can move one dwarf piece either as a walk or a hurl.
+On the dwarf player's turn, they can move one dwarf piece either as a walk or a hurl.

 *Walk*: Dwarfs can move as far as they like in any direction until they hit an obstacle (another dwarf, the edge of the board, or a troll).